Dean Brody: 2015–2017: Gypsy Road and Beautiful Freakshow

 Brody's fifth studio album, Gypsy Road, was released on April 21, 2015.
 The lead single, "Upside Down", was released on February 9.
 The album's second single, "Bring Down the House", was released to Canadian country radio on May 25, 2015.
 The album's third single, "Love Would Be Enough", was released to Canadian country radio on October 23, 2015.
 The album's fourth single, "Monterey", was released to Canadian country radio in March 2016.

 Brody's sixth studio album, Beautiful Freakshow, was released on October 21, 2016.
 The album's lead single, "Bush Party" released to Canadian country radio on 2016, and was certified Platinum by Music Canada.
 The album also included Brody's third number one hit "8th Day", as well as the Platinum-certified "Beautiful Freakshow" and Gold-certified "Time".
-In 2017, Brody headlined the Budweiser Stage in Toronto, Ontario for the first tine.
+In 2017, Brody headlined the Budweiser Stage in Toronto, Ontario for the first time.

 2018–2019: Black Sheep

 On April 26, 2019, Brody released the EP Black Sheep, which featured four singles, "Good Goodbye", "Dose of Country", the platinum-certified "Whiskey in a Teacup", and "Black Sheep", all of which charted in the top ten of the Canadian Country charts.
-He co-headlined a tour across Canada with fellow Canadian country artist Dallas Smith.
+Later that year, he co-headlined a tour across Canada with fellow Canadian country artist Dallas Smith.

-2020–present: Boys
+2020–2021: Boys

-In February 2020, Brody independently released the single "Can’t Help Myself" with The Reklaws through his own label, Scurvy Dog Music.
+In February 2020, Brody independently released the single "Can't Help Myself" with The Reklaws through his own label, Scurvy Dog Music.
 The song reached No. 1 on the Billboard Canada Country chart and No. 49 on the Canadian Hot 100.
 It was officially the most played song ever at Canadian country radio in a single week on the Nielsen BDS charts with 1782 spins.
 In June 2020, Brody released the single "Canadian Summer".
 It would become his second consecutive No. 1 at Canadian Country radio, and fifth overall, while breaking the previous record at Canadian country radio set by "Can't Help Myself" with 1817 spins.

 Brody released his seventh album, Boys on November 18, 2020.
 The title track "Boys" was released as the third single to country radio off the album and featured American country singer Mickey Guyton.
 The song would also reach #1 on the Canada Country chart.
 "Lightning Bug" was released to radio as the fourth single off the album in April 2021.
 Brody then collaborated with fellow Canadian country artist Jade Eagleson on "More Drinkin' Than Fishin'", and released "I'd Go to Jail" as the fifth single from Boys.